Skip Navigation

 CONCLUSIONS

-The risk of cancer associated with DPA is expected to rise in both men and women.
+The risk of cancer associated with DPA is expected to rise in both male and female.
 Future research and strategies should emphasize the promotion of physical activity for cancer prevention, considering its significant implications for public health.

 Summary